ale627/ale627.github.io/d-trading.md

 Moving averages can be exponential (EMA) or simple (SMA) depending on preference.
 It makes little difference.

 ### Fibonacci levels
 Fibonacci Levels are from the Fibonacci sequence where each number (after two 1's) is the sum of the two before it.
-This growth pattern shows up in nature such as plants.
+This growth pattern shows up in nature such as flower petal and plant leaf arrangements, tree branching, nautilus shell chambers, etc.

-Its application in the market is in measuring moves.
+Its application in the market is in measuring moves, as the market tends to expand in a natural way, given price is an aggregation of natural market participants' motives.

 The levels are: `23.6%, 38.2%, 50%, 61.8%, 100%, 161.8%, 261.8%..`
-The rule of thumb is if a pullback holds the .618 (61.8%) of the move, that's a healthy move.
+The rule of thumb is if a pullback holds the .618 (61.8%) of the move, that's a healthy move and solid support level to trade against.

 Of course, it makes some non-fancy sense that 61.8% would be an approximate good place for a trade to hold, as it's a little less than 2/3.
 But that doesn't account for the numerous instances of price reversing directly (to the .01) at the various fibonacci levels.

 Breakouts tend to extend from 100% to 161.8% and 261.8% as upside targets.

 # Edge
-Of course, you didn't show up to lose.
-You have to define your edge.
+You have to define your edge so you can capture it.
 Edge emerges from a combination of factors - trade selection, risk control, trade management.

+Edge is the reason you show up to trade.
+If there's no edge, there's no incentive to trade.
+This isn't the casino.
+You're not here to gamble.
+If you are going to lose in the long run, don't start.

 Edge can be defined ahead of time with backtesting, but plenty of issues arise with backtest reliability, including in-sample size, out-of-sample testing, and controlling for relevant factors.